 - Dry Brushing.
 While there may be no peer-reviewed studies on this, many say that dry brushing can stimulate your lymphatic system.
 And when done properly, it’s certainly good for your skin, so there’s no harm in adding this to your routine.
 Check out this “how to” from Wellness Mama.

 - Replace Mammograms with Thermography.
 The safety of mammograms is hotly debated and you should do your own due diligence on them.
+In fact, the Time Magazine published an article, “It’s Time to End Mammograms, Some Experts Say” in December 2017.
 I’m not saying avoid them, but they may expose you to radiation.
 Thermography provides an alternative form of breast cancer screening, allowing you to reduce (although possibly not eliminate) mammograms.
 You should do everything you can to ensure that you do not have breast cancer, like periodic self-examination, knowing the warnings signs and regular checkups.

 - Reduce Stress and Fear.
 Stress is a known contributor to all kinds of illnesses.
 Today, I just interviewed a breast cancer survivor who went through chemo and was much sicker when she was anxious and nervous than when she was calmer.
 It’s important to follow this tip even if you get sick.